The Listeners Poem Summary, Meanings, Questions and Answers

 Possible answers to these questions are as follows:

 i.
-Based on the lack of response, it is likely that there were no people present in the house.
+Based on the lack of response; it is likely that there were no people present in the house.

 ii.
 The traveller’s creepy experience suggests the presence of supernatural entities, possibly phantoms.

 iii.
-It is unclear what the promise was, but it is possible that someone had asked the traveller to visit the house at night in the forest to test his courage or ability to fulfill the promise.
+It is unclear what the promise was, but it is possible that someone had asked the traveller to visit the house at night in the forest to test his courage or ability to fulfil the promise.

 iv.
 The traveller may have arrived at night either due to the conditions of the promise or because he had to travel a long distance and arrived at the house late in the day.